Where's the cheapest gas in Marion? - News Break

 Where's the cheapest gas in Marion?

-(MARION, IN) According to Marion gas price data, you could be saving up to $0.21 per gallon on gas.
+(MARION, NC) Gas prices vary across in the Marion area, but if you’re willing to head for the cheapest station, you could be saving up to $0.13 per gallon.

-BP at 6256 Corridor Dr was the cheapest station in the area, according to a survey by GasBuddy, with regular listed at $2.94 per gallon Wednesday.
-By comparison, the most expensive gallon was at McClure at 722 N Washington St, where a gallon of regular was selling for $3.15.
+According to a survey by GasBuddy, Murphy Express at 2757 Sugar Hill Rd was the cheapest station in the area, with regular listed at $2.86 per gallon at the pumps Wednesday.
+That was compared to Sugar Hill Food Mart at 4111 Sugar Hill Rd, where a gallon of regular was selling for $2.99.

 Check out how stations across the area stack up, starting with the cheapest: